 - Maribel Vidal, McCann Erikson Chile Vice President

-- and Hugo Harvey of the Chile Military Academy and Center of Strategic Studies.
+- Hugo Harvey of the Chile Military Academy and Center of Strategic Studies

 This year’s lectures were supplemented with discussion sessions, created to further explore and grapple with ideas from class curriculum.